senner007/jumbleScramblePluginPointer/readme.txt

 + Click items to delete
 + Create new items from textbox and then add
 + working example where text is retrieved from json file with option to save
++ refactor to add the once: true object to similar to jquery once to events.
+Wait for browser compatibility

 Working: